-Prerequisites: SOCI 1301 or PSYC 2301.
+(3-0) Credit: 3 Prerequisites: SOCI 1301 or PSYC 2301.
 Study of individual behavior within the social environment.
 May include topics such as the socio-psychological process, attitude formation and change, interpersonal relations, and group processes.
+Course offered in fall semester only.